What exactly is Parent-Child Relationship | Why it’s Important

 Stages of Parent-Child Relationship

-There are different stages of the parent-child relationship and each stage has its own unique demand and responsibilities.
-Let’s look at them together
+The parent-child relationship has different stages, each with unique demands and responsibilities.
+Let’s look at them together.

-This is the first stage of a parent-child relationship. it is known as the building warmth and security stage.
-At this stage the child most times cry, eat, sleep, pee, and poop.
+This is the first stage of a parent-child relationship.
+It is known as the building warmth and security stage.
+The child often cries, eats, sleeps, pee, and poop at this stage.
 And in response, the parents hold, feed, burp, change and wash the baby.
 These interactions lead to expectations.

-Secondly, at this stage, the child gets cranky whenever he is hungry and also feels happy and excited when he is been fed fully to his satisfaction.
+Secondly, at this stage, the child gets cranky whenever he is hungry and feels happy and excited when fed fully to his satisfaction.

-When parents perform their primary function of nurturing, loving, and caring for the child, it creates a well-defined and unique parent-child relationship.
+Parents’ primary function of nurturing, loving, and caring for their child creates a well-defined and unique parent-child relationship.

 Toddlerhood Stage

-At this second stage, the child starts learning how to crawl and walk on his own.
-There is this excitement that comes when he or she starts working on his own without having to hold someone.
-However, at this stage, the child is said to be stepping into society.
+The child starts learning to crawl and walk independently in this second stage.
+This excitement comes when they start working on their own without having to hold someone.
+However, the child is said to be stepping into society at this stage.

-When the child becomes a toddler, the focus is on shaping the child’s behavior by teaching, guiding, and nurturing him.
+When the child becomes a toddler, the focus is on shaping the child’s behaviour by teaching, guiding, and nurturing him.

 Furthermore, this stage of the parent-child relationship prepares the child to fit into a social group or society at large.